Uitkerke

 Uitkerke is in West Flanders and is part of the coastal city of Blankenberge, Belgium.
-The two neighboring communities were officially united in the early 1970s.
+The two neighboring communities were officially united in the late 1970s.

 History

 Uitkerke, as an independent village, is more than a thousand years old.
 Historically, since its main occupation was agriculture, it once occupied more in territory than its neighbor, Blankenberge.

 Derivation

 Translated from the Flemish Uitkerke means "outer church".